tinyclub/linux-lab/README.md

 If the above command not work normally, based on the information printed above, please configure the vnc client yourself.

-**Notes**: The directly connected ssh and vnc may not always work, please use the other three methods instead.
+**Notes**: The directly connected ssh and vnc may not always work, please use one of the other three methods instead.

 ## 2.7 Update and rerun the lab